rbctee/rbctee.github.io/_drafts/2022-01-06-slae32-assignment-6_1.md

 ## Foreword

-The 6th assignment requires you to analyze 3 shellcodes from [Shell-Storm](http://shell-storm.org/shellcode/) and " create polymorphic versions of them to beat pattern matching".
+The 6th assignment requires you to analyze 3 shellcodes from [Shell-Storm](http://shell-storm.org/shellcode/) and "create polymorphic versions of them to beat pattern matching".

 There's only 1 constraint: